webmastersmith/solid-image/README.md

 4. **Run:**
    1. `node YourFileName.js`
-      1. This library uses modern import/export syntax.
-You will need:
-         1. `"type": "module"` in your package.json
-            // **or**
-         2. `YourFileName.mjs` // name your file with a `mjs` extension.
 5. The images will be created in the same directory the source image is in.
    1. A folder will be created with the same name as the image.
    2. The images will be created inside this new folder.
    3. The HTML img/picture element code will be output to console.
-6. **Note: Your folder or file names cannot have spaces.**

 ## Understanding Resolutions Switching, Multiple Formats, Art Direction